Nagendra1997/dummypy/README.md

 ```

 Mesibo invokes various Listeners for various events.
-For example, when you receive a message, receive an incoming call etc
+For example, when you receive a message, receive an incoming call,etc.
 mesiboNotify is a class of listeners that can be invoked to get real-time notification of events

 ```python